GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (221).md

 * The duration is increased by 1 minute.

 **Critical Failure**: The forcefield fails to form properly as pieces of forcefield form around your joints until the field eventually shatter.
 You are prone for a number of rounds equal to the points of failure and receive 1d4 spell sickness.

+#### Wardrune

+**Minimum Tier**: 2

+**Casting Time**: 30 actions

+**Duration**: 1 day

+**Effect**: You inscribe a rune onto a surface you touch (presumably carving or impressing it in some way while casting) which is to activate as a trap when triggered.
+This trigger may be set to activate based on visual changes (such as light changing), sound, touch, a command word, or the presnce of a creature.
+The trigger must be within the range of the explosion radius to activate.
+Additionally you may set the trap to delay its activation by a number of rounds up to the spellcheck's points of success.
+Once the rune activates, it explodes out in a 1 yard hemisphere- inflicting a ki attack against everything with range.

+If a creature was attempting to identify the rune with spellcraft, the DC is equal to the spellcheck result.
+A critical failure will trigger the rune to explode and inflict an additional ki attack against the attemptor.
+If the check is a success, they identify that the rune is destructive in some manner, what the trigger is, and do not set it off.
+If the check is a critical success, they identify the rune/trigger and can prevent its trigger for a number of phases equal to their points of success.
+They will know how long they have before it can activate.

+**At Higher Tiers**: When cast at 3rd tier or higher, for each tier beyond 2nd, you may choose one of the following
+* Double the duration
+* Increase the radius of the hemisphere by .5 yard.

+**Critical Failure**: You create the rune.
+It immediately explodes, inflicting a ki attack against you with a bonus equal to the spell's tier.

 #### Waterworking